skip to main content

 Other treatments for esophageal cancer include:

-Monoclonal Antibody Therapy (also called targeted therapy): A small number of esophageal cancers have too much of a protein called HER2 on the surface of their cells.
+Targeted therapy (including Monoclonal Antibody Therapy): A small number of esophageal cancers have too much of a protein called HER2 on the surface of their cells.
 A drug known as trastuzumab (Herceptin) is a monoclonal antibody that attaches to the HER2 protein on cancer cells and interferes with their ability to grow.
+Another target is a protein called Claudin 18.2, found on the surface of some esophageal and stomach cancer cells, which can be treated with a newer antibody called zolbetuximab.
+Doctors test the tumor tissue to determine which of these targets, if any, are present.
 The doctor may combine targeted therapy with chemotherapy.

-Esophageal cancer can affect a person's ability to ingest food.
+Nutrition and Swallowing Support: Esophageal cancer can affect a person's ability to eat and swallow.
 Therefore, additional treatments may be necessary to ensure proper nutrition during and after treatment.
 Some patients may receive nutrients directly into a vein.
-Others may require a feeding tube.
+Others may require a feeding tube that delivers liquid nutrition directly into the stomach or small intestine.
 This is a flexible plastic tube that passes through the nose or mouth into the stomach.
-The doctor will leave the tube in place until they are able to eat on their own.
+Tubes used for longer-term feeding are usually placed directly through the skin of the abdomen.
+In some cases, a stent (a small expandable tube) may be placed to hold the esophagus open and make swallowing easier.
+The doctor will leave the tube or stent in place until they are able to eat on their own.

 Which test, procedure or treatment is best for me?